minvws/nl-kat-coordination/docs/source/developer_documentation/reports.md

     template_path = "your_report_name/report.html"
 ```
 5. Open `reports/report_types/helpers.py` and add your new class to the `REPORTS` constant list.
 6. Implement a method within `report.py` to gather the required data for report generation.
-See the “Collecting data” section for more information.
+See the [Collecting data](#collecting-data) section for more information.
 7. Design the HTML structure for your report within `report.html`.
 The generated data from `report.py` can be used with Django Template in this file.
 For example by referring to the returned value like `{{ data }}`.
 8. Save your changes and refresh the page to see the changes you made immediately.